Marilyn Van Norman Bursary

 The Counselling Foundation of Canada has established the Marilyn Van Norman Bursary to support community-based career development and employment practitioners in attending the Cannexus conference each year.

-For 2021, there will be 13 bursaries available with one awarded within each province and territory.
+There are 13 bursaries available with one awarded within each province and territory.
 Bursaries will be for a single full conference registration to attend the virtual conference.
 Applications must be from charitable or non-profit Canadian community-based organizations.
 A limit of one application per organization is requested.

-As CERIC’s funder and the Founding Sponsor of Cannexus, the Foundation has been awarding the bursary (formerly the Elizabeth McTavish Bursary) since 2006.
+As CERIC’s funder and the Founding Partner of Cannexus, the Foundation has been awarding the bursary (formerly the Elizabeth McTavish Bursary) since 2006.

 About Marilyn Van Norman

 The bursary is given in recognition of Marilyn Van Norman, the retired Director of Research Initiatives at CERIC.
 Known as a collaborator, visionary and expeditor, she is widely respected for her more than 40 years of leadership in the career development field.